mvestola/helsinki-testbed2-android/README.md

-Helsinki Testbed Weather 2.0 is based on the GPL licensed sources from the [Helsinki Testbed Weather View](https://play.google.com/store/apps/details?id=fi.asd.testbed) android application originally developed by Petri Laakso.
+Helsinki Testbed Weather 2.0 is based on the GPL licensed sources from the [Helsinki Testbed Weather View](https://play.google.com/store/apps/details?id=fi.asd.testbed) android application originally developed by Petri Laakso (petri+testbed@asd.fi).
 The original version is currently not working anymore and is not updated anymore.
 Therefore, this project was created to continue the work.

 License
 -------